-Nevertheless, what could occur due to this abhorrently declining murder rate?
-I personally believe that this trend could lead to a number of things, including an increased support for both, economic transparency and subway systems, to me makes the most sense.
-Meaning, that with the murder rate dropping, economic institutions might consider increasing transparency, particularly in regards to home-ownership, mass transit and retirement planning.
+Still, in conclusion, what could occur due to this abhorrently declining murder rate?
+I personally believe that this trend could lead to a number of things, however an increased support for both; economic transparency and subway systems, to me makes the most sense.
+Meaning, that with the murder rate dropping… economic institutions might consider increasing transparency, particularly in regards to home-ownership, mass transit and retirement planning.

 -William Larsen, Civilians News